-At this point you should already have an idea about how your robot will look in the end and which parts you need in order to solve the upcoming exam.
+At this point you should already have an idea about how your robot will look in the end and which parts you need in order to solve the upcoming demonstration/exam.

 This assignment is not mandatory to be allowed to the exam.

-Still, it is recommended to solve this task until the specified date and ask questions during consultation time to get you ready for the exam.
+Still, it is recommended to solve this task until the specified date and ask questions during consultation time to get you ready for the demonstration/exam.

-You’ll given access to a specific repository for this task.
+- You’ll be given access to a specific repository for this task.